Linaro/lava/doc/v2/integration-stories.rst

 image to sparse image conversion using a tool called img2simg.
 Both these tools simg2img and img2simg are available in Debian jessie and stretch.
-The conversions and application of overlay are done just before flashing these images within the LXC container which should have tools such as simg2img and img2simg installed.
+The conversions and application of overlay are done just before flashing these images within the docker container which should have tools such as simg2img and img2simg installed.